-for a section of the Arnsberg mill paper machine in Europe.
+invested to replace a section of the Arnsberg mill paper machine in Europe.
 This improvement increased both the speed and the capacity of the mill in the production of coated recycled boxboard.

-In 2016, we also invested in marketing initiatives to rejuvenate the branding of our Tissue Group's away-from-home activities (Cascades PRO) and Canadian retail activities (Cascades Fluff & $Tuff^{IM}$).
+In 2016, we also invested in marketing initiatives to rejuvenate the branding of our Tissue Group's away-from-home activities (Cascades PRO) and Canadian retail activities (Fluff & Tuff brands).